FURNACEAI/pagefreezer-part-2/README.md

 3) asyncio isn't technically supported in Python 2.x (I don't believe) and Trollius is throwing a ton of errors that I didn't feel like debugging

 An interesting limitation that I hadn't expected is that the initialization of the thread pool bottlenecks once the service start fetching urls.
 The thread pool increases, however, it does so very slowly since I believe the manager is busying with the fetching processes.
-This could probably be resolved by distributing the tasks across a cluster with [dispy](http://dispy.sourceforge.net/), [Celery](http://www.celeryproject.org/), or, possibly, a message queing solution.
+This could probably be resolved by distributing the tasks across a cluster with [dispy](http://dispy.sourceforge.net/), [Celery](http://www.celeryproject.org/), or, possibly, a message queuing solution.

 On my laptop this process bogs down on any list of urls > 4,000 items.